Our Founder’s Journey

 From Brokenness to Calling: The Story of SuAnne Vannatter

 SuAnne Vannatter is a tribal member of the Lac du Flambeau Band of L. Superior Ojibwe.
-SuAnne’s story begins in Chicago.
-Within the first year of her life SuAnne became separated from most of her siblings as their parents were caught in the world of addiction.
+Her story began in Chicago with parents caught in the world of addiction.
+Consequently, within the first year of her life, SuAnne became separated from most of her siblings.

-SuAnne has looked back to see how God clearly guided her life as she and her older brother Mike were fostered and then adopted by a Native American Christian couple both tribal members living on the Stockbridge-Munsee reservation.
+SuAnne has looked back to see how God clearly guided her life.
+She and her older brother Mike were fostered and then adopted by a Native American Christian couple, both tribal members living on the Stockbridge-Munsee reservation.

 Virgil and Ernestine Murphy were both WWII veterans, offering SuAnne and Mike two older “new” sisters and a loving and stable childhood, introducing them to Jesus at a young age.

-As a young adult, SuAnne entered marriage, discovering the world of alcoholism through her husband’s addiction.
-Thankfully he found salvation in Jesus experiencing many years of sobriety committing his life to the Lord being a wonderful father, husband and friend.
+As a young adult, SuAnne entered marriage, discovering the world of alcoholism through her husband’s own addiction.
+Thankfully he found salvation in Jesus, and after committing his life to the Lord experienced many years of sobriety, living life as a wonderful husband, father and friend.

-Sadly, he briefly returned to alcohol once again.
-In the fall of 1999, his decision to drink and drive altered their family forever.
-SuAnne’s husband did survive though suffered traumatic brain injury and continued his journey with alcohol and their marriage did not survive.
-SuAnne became a single parent to their three sons ages 14, 10 and 7 and she returned to school to pursue a Bachelor of Science in Nursing.
+Sadly, he returned to alcohol, and in the Fall of 1999 made a decision to drink and drive which altered their family forever.
+He survived the accident, suffered a traumatic brain injury and continued his journey with alcohol, which their marriage did not survive.
+SuAnne became a single parent to their three sons ages 14, 10 and 7 and returned to school to pursue a Bachelor of Science in Nursing.

-Nearing the end of that academic pursuit in 2002, SuAnne’s brother was diagnosed with Hepatitis C due to his experiencing with drugs many years earlier.
-Unfortunately, Mike did not survive the treatment and passed away, leaving a son and daughter and his ‘baby sister’ SuAnne and so many others who loved him dearly.
+Nearing the end of her academic pursuit in 2002, SuAnne experienced loss yet again.
+Her brother, having experimented with drugs earlier in his life, was diagnosed with Hepatitis C. Unfortunately, Mike did not survive the treatment and passed away, leaving a son and daughter, his ‘baby sister’ SuAnne, and so many others who loved him dearly.

-During that painful yet healing season, God graciously brought the birth and adopted families together, reuniting SuAnne with her biological father and with her Ojibwe mother Betty Jack, who had retired from her many years as a substance abuse counselor.
+Throughout that season of pain and happiness, God graciously provided healing as he brought both her birth and adopted families together.
+SuAnne was reunited with her biological father, and with her Ojibwe mother, Betty Jack, who had retired after many years as a substance abuse counselor.

 God answered.

 As only God can do, He allowed lives and stories to intersect.
-In the summer of 2022, SuAnne and Randy visited a church in Phillips, Wisconsin and learned of a new Christian transitional living center in Hayward, Wisconsin.
-They heard the testimony of men who found sobriety and salvation, being transformed through the power of Jesus Christ.
+In the summer of 2022, SuAnne and Randy visited a church in Phillips, Wisconsin and learned of a new Christian transitional living center, located in Hayward, Wisconsin.
+They heard the testimony of men who found sobriety and salvation, while being transformed through the power of Jesus Christ

 God’s plan began to unfold

-Within days God quickly confirmed this direction when SuAnne’s nephew, her late brother’s son Mike called asking for help, ready to battle his addiction.
-He was aware he could not survive much longer.
+Within days, God quickly confirmed His plan when her nephew Mike, the son of her late brother, called asking for help.
+He was ready to battle his addiction, becoming aware that he could not survive much longer.

-Mike was accepted into the Hayward House of Hope and by August of 2022 he found salvation in Jesus and deliverance from alcohol and drugs.
-Mike remains sober and in training for ministry and is now on staff.
+Mike was accepted into the Greater Hayward House of Hope, and by August of 2022 he found salvation in Jesus, and deliverance from alcohol and drugs.
+Mike remains sober, on staff at House of Hope, and in training for ministry.

-SuAnne was grateful for God’s clear direction and seeing good coming out of what the enemy meant for evil.
+SuAnne is grateful for God’s answer, plan, and clear direction.
+She is seeing good coming from what the enemy meant for evil and certain He will do the same for others!

 “For I know the plans I have for you,” says the LORD.
 “They are plans for good and not for disaster, to give you a future and a hope.
 Jer.
 29:11 (NLT)

-And so began the birth of Yahweh Warrior Lodge, a Northwoods Training Ground.
+And so begins the birth of Yahweh Warrior Lodge, a Northwoods Training Ground.